bbi-lab/sge-pipeline/meta/README.md

 ## meta files for SGE pipeline

-* `sge.yaml` contains the definition for a conda environment that will allow you to run the various scripts and programs in the pipeline.
-Assuming you have a working `conda` installation already (not covered here), run `conda env create -f sge.yaml` to create the environment named `sge`.
+* `conda-sge.yaml` contains the definition for a conda environment that will allow you to run the various scripts and programs in the pipeline.
+Assuming you have a working `conda` installation already (not covered here), run `conda env create -f conda-sge.yaml` to create the environment named `sge`.
 Once the environment has been created, run `conda activate sge` to activate and use the environment.
-Note that this `activate` command needs to be run every time you login to use the SGE pipeline (or set up to be run automatically); it is NOT a one-time command.
+* `seqspec-sge.yaml` contains a seqspec definition for the SGE assay's DNA modality.
+The two "onlist" files are supporting files for this spec.